Splitter/AirWick-Controlled-by-Alexa/README.md

 ## How its done:

-1. All electronics were removed from the Air Wick except the motor.
+1. All electronics were removed from the Air Wick except the motor )
-)
-2. Wire a Sonoff SV (with 5v power supply) directly to the motor of the air wick(do not plug supply in unto firmware is flashed).
+2. Wire a Sonoff SV (with 5v power supply) directly to the motor of the air wick(do not plug supply in unto firmware is flashed)

-3. Download the sonoff firmware from this repo.
+3. Download the sonoff firmware from this repo

-4. Edit the .ino with your wireless credentionals and MQTT credentials(Optionally edit MQTT topics).
+4. Edit the .ino with your wireless credentionals and MQTT credentials(Optionally edit MQTT topics)

-5. Then flash the firmware to your sonoff and its ready to integrate into your specific setup using MQTT.
+5. Then flash the firmware to your sonoff and its ready to integrate into your specific setup using MQTT